callat-qcd/espressodb/doc-src/Usage.md

 for entry in all_entries:
     print(entry, entry.tag)
 ```
-See also the [django query docs](https://docs.djangoproject.com/en/dev/topics/db/queries/) for more sophisticated options.
+See also the [Django query docs](https://docs.djangoproject.com/en/dev/topics/db/queries/) for more sophisticated options.